sator-imaging/CSharp-StaticFieldAnalyzer/README.md

 To avoid dependency to this analyzer, required attribute for underlining is chosen from builtin `System.ComponentModel` assembly so that syntax is little bit weird.

 Analyzer is checking identifier keyword in C# source code, not checking actual C# type. `DescriptionAttribute` in C# attribute syntax is the only keyword to draw underline.
 Omitting `Attribute` or adding namespace are not recognized.

+> [!TIP]
+> `CategoryAttribute` can be used instead of `DescriptionAttribute`.
+>
+> By contrast from Description, CategoryAttribute draws underline only on exact type reference and constructors including `base()`.
+Any inherited types, variables, fields and properties don't get underline.

 ```cs
 using System.ComponentModel;